 Children’s Best Interest

-The guidelines governing child support do not provide a limit for the circumstances under which a court may consider a parent’s earning capacity, so long as imputation of earning capacity is consistent with the best interests of the children.
+The guidelines governing child support do not limit the circumstances under which a court may consider a parent’s earning capacity, so long as imputation of earning capacity is consistent with the children’s best interests.
 Remember, a court cannot impute earning capacity to a parent unless doing so is in the children’s best interest.
 (See Fam Code 4058(b)).

 Case-By-Case Basis

-The application of the best interest rule is usually on a case to case basis.
+The application of the best interest rule is usually on a case-to-case basis.
 For example, earning capacity was imputed to a parent who quit their position as an attorney at a large law firm to raise their children, when returning to work was in the best interest of the children.
-However, in another case, earning capacity was not imputed to a lawyer who reduced workload by 80 percent when their motivation was to allow more time to care for their children
+(In re Marriage of Mosley).
+However, in another case, earning capacity was not imputed to a lawyer who reduced workload by 80 percent when their motivation was to allow more time to care for their children.
+(In re Marriage of Lim & Carrasco).

 Stay-At-Home Parent